Churchill Cup: Overview

 The tournament was first held in 2003 with only Canada, England and the USA taking part.
 The tournament was set up to improve the calibre and profile of rugby in North America, and also to help develop English players not yet part of the full national team.
 Because of the gap in skill levels, the England A side (second level, despite the 'A' moniker), rebranded in 2006 as England Saxons, took part instead of the full England men's side; however, the full England women's side participated.

 In 2004, New Zealand were invited, being represented by the New Zealand Māori men's team and the women's representative team, the Black Ferns.
-In 2005, Argentina sent its A side to the men's competition.
+In 2005, the Argentine Rugby Union (UAR) sent its B side, Argentina XV, to the men's competition.
 Originally, New Zealand Māori had been invited, but they declined because it would clash with their fixture with the British and Irish Lions.
 There was no women's competition in either 2005 or 2006, largely because of Canada's preparations to host the Women's Rugby World Cup in 2006.

 Originally, the competition was scheduled only to 2007, as the original contract between Rugby Canada, the Rugby Football Union (England) and USA Rugby was a five-year deal.
 Under the agreement, Canada would host the first three events, while the USA had an option to host in 2006 and 2007.
 However, because USA Rugby became involved in hosting the USA Sevens tournament in the IRB Sevens World Series, it allowed Canada to be the principal host in 2006, although that competition saw matches in the US for the first time, in San Jose (more precisely, in the Silicon Valley city of Santa Clara), and three Canadian cities hosted matches: Edmonton, Toronto, and Ottawa.